 Majumdar advises graduate students working on modern Indian history and culture.
 Her welcomes inquiries from graduate students interested in histories of Indian cinema, gender and sexuality, urban histories, and South Asian intellectual history.
 She advises a range of BA honors and Masters theses on similar themes.
 She serves on dissertation committees in the departments of South Asian Languages and Civilizations, Cinema and Media Studies, History, English, Anthropology, and the Divinity School.

 “Postcolonial Theory: Then and Now.”
 In The Routledge Companion to History and Theory, edited by C.M. van den Akker.
-Forthcoming October 2021.
+October 2021.

 “Writing Postcolonial History: Origins, Expansion, Challenges.”
 In New Approaches in History, edited by Peter Burke and Marek Tamm, 49–74.
 London: Bloomsbury Academic Publishing, 2018.